Need practical help after an accident?

 Confirming liability

-Often the big milestone is getting the other insurer to accept responsibility.
+Often the big milestone is whether the other insurer accepts responsibility.

-That can depend on evidence, witness accounts, dashcam footage, and how consistent everyone’s statements are.
+That can depend on the evidence available, witness accounts, dashcam footage, vehicle damage, road layout, and how consistent everyone’s statements are.

 Arranging replacement vehicles and repairs